Start off your education on the right foot. Register now for new student orientation.

 - Oh, the Places You’ll Go! – An inspirational presentation for students and parents at The Reynolds Center.

 - Matriculation Ceremony – This annual exercise serves as the official welcome of the new class into the academic community.
-Overseen by the President of the University, TU faculty, administrators, and staff will welcome your student and remind them of why they are here at The University of Tulsa.
+Overseen by the President of the University, TU faculty, administrators, and staff will welcome your student and remind them of why they chose The University of Tulsa.

-- President’s Dinner – Hosted by University President Steadman Upham in The Reynolds Center, this meal is open to all members of your family who are on campus to celebrate the start of this new chapter in your life.
+- President’s Dinner – Hosted by University President Gerard Clancy in The Reynolds Center, this casual meal is open to all members of your family who are on campus to celebrate the start of this new chapter in your life.